What’s on in 2020

 Performing Arts The Performing Arts is a constant within the cultural life of the College.
-Our Performing Arts Captains’ Concert raises awareness and funds for a different charity selected by the students.
+Each year, our Performing Arts Captains’ Concert raises awareness and funds for a different charity selected by the students.
 It takes place in the final week of term.

 Keep an eye out in our upcoming events section for other Performing Arts features throughout the year.